 The process to become an Infrastructure Provider involves the following steps:

-- Become eligible to apply for the IP1 License: You cannot file the application for IP1 License if you have not registered a company.
+- Become eligible to apply for the IP1 License: You cannot file the application for IP1 License if you have not register a company.
 Thus.
 Your first step is to incorporate a company.

 - Furnish and Certify the required documents: Following are the required documents for IP1 License that you need to furnish and get certified: